Azure/AppService/_posts/2020-12-18-deploying-to-network-secured-sites.md

 ## Part 3: Create the CI pipeline

-The site cannot be reached from the internet, and our VM can reach the site through the virtual network.
+At this point the web app cannot be reached from the public internet but our VM can reach the site through the virtual network.
 Now let's set up a DevOps Pipeline to build and deploy your application from the VM.

 1. Head back to Azure DevOps and go to **Pipelines** > **New pipeline**.
 Then select the location of your project.
 2. Once you choose your project, Azure DevOps will show some templates based on your stack.
 For example, I was given a starter pipeline to build my Java app with Maven and deploy it to App Service Linux.
 Click **Show more** if you don't immediately see a good starter template.